 Schools & Local Communities Funding Act

-The League of Women Voters California, PICO California, California Calls, Advancement Project California and Evolve California have submitted a ballot measure to protect California from the Trump federal tax giveaway for millionaire, billionaire, and corporate landowners like himself.
+The League of Women Voters California, the California Federation of Teachers, PICO California, California Calls, Advancement Project California and Evolve California have qualified an initiative for the 2020 presidential ballot.

 Trump’s federal tax bill is a massive tax giveaway to large corporations paid for by raising taxes on Californians and slashing funding for our schools and vital community services.
 In California we have our own massive tax giveaway that benefits these same large corporations at the expense of homeowners, renters and small businesses.